State Park Jobs in California

 Apply for State Park Jobs in California

-If you’re really interested in State Park Jobs in California, my suggestion before applying for any position is to thoroughly research the park, the location, and to find out the amenities that will be offered in exchange for your time.
+If you’re really interested in State Park Jobs in California, my suggestion before applying for any position is to thoroughly research the park, its location, and to find out the amenities that will be offered in exchange for your time.

-Since not all volunteer positions will likely come with the same benefits such as a campsite with full hookups, it’s best to know up front what exactly you are applying for.
+Since not all volunteer positions will likely come with the same benefits such as a campsite with full hookups, it’s best to know upfront what exactly you are applying for.
 Once you know for sure that the position is something you are interested in and are capable of doing for the set time commitment, you’ll want to complete a Volunteer in Parks Application.

 Since each park is managed separately, you’ll need to send your completed application to the volunteer coordinator at the park you are interested in working for. ***If applying to more than one location, be sure to send each location a separate copy of your application.